 The top ten content words by frequency in the responses to the question about the basis of decision making are shown in Table 3 (as the Thai word, its English translation, its most frequent collocations, and a sample quotation).
 The most frequent words show that the respondents used several different bases for their decision making with the likelihood of a project solving a problem in reality and value for money being the most common themes.
+It is worth noting that there were clear differences in the frequency of using these words between the various groups of respondents for only two of the words.
+Academic staff were more likely to use 'likelihood', while students were more likely to use 'convenience'.
+This suggests that students may be concerned about the personal impacts of the projects, although only a small proportion of all student respondents talked about 'convenience'.
 Many of the respondents appeared to take a nuanced view seeing their decisions reflecting a playoff between the seriousness of the problem, the potential benefits and the costs.
 Typical responses to the question about the bases for decision making include: